The Bernheim Petition

 League of Nations session held on Friday, 26 May 1933

-Mr. von Keller said that he had immediately communicated to his Government the Bernheim petition submitted a few days previously.
+Mr. von Keller stated that he had immediately communicated the Bernheim petition to his government, which he had submitted a few days previously.
 The German Government had authorised him to make the following declaration:

 It is obvious that international Conventions concluded by Germany cannot be affected by internal legislation.
-Should the provisions of the Geneva Convention have been violated in German Upper Silesia, this can only be due to mistakes on the part of subordinate organs acting under a mistaken interpretation of the laws.
+Should the provisions of the Geneva Convention have been violated in German Upper Silesia, this could only be due to mistakes by subordinate organs acting under a mistaken interpretation of the law.
 [20]

-Blaming officials at a local level was an unexpected yet substantial and humiliating climb down by Germany, which paved the way forward for the petition to proceed.
+Blaming officials at the local level was an unexpected yet substantial and humiliating climb-down by Germany, paving the way for the petition to proceed.

 Public Meeting held on 6 June 1933 – The League of Nations votes to uphold the Bernheim Petition